multi-coop/datami-documentation-content/texts/why-gitribute/how-it-works-no-account-en.md

 Your data stays protected on your Git provider, and you - the dataset's owner - keep the control of who can write on it and where.

 It's a bit of a hack, but the "ghost user" trick is not that much complicated.

-It's like your grandpa' or grandma' using your Netflix account...
+It's like letting your grandpa' or grandma' use your Netflix account...